Blog

 OpenStack affinity/anti-affinity groups

-In a previous post, you learned how to segregate resources with Availability Zones and Host Aggregates, those methods allows the end user to specify where and on which types of resources their instances should be running.
+In a previous post, you learned how to segregate resources with , those methods allows the end user to specify where and on which types of resources their instances should be running.

 At this post, you will learn how specify to nova where nova-scheduler should schedule your instances based on two policies.
 These policies define if instances should share the same hypervisor (affinity rule) or if not depending of user needs(anti-affinity rule).